Hans Erik says IBA's cooperation with China is fantastic

 Building factories abroad is not new to Aller Aqua who already have factories in Germany, Poland and Egypt.

-Hans Erik or one of his employees from Aller Aqua participates in IBA’s Confucius Classroom arrangements as often as possible.
-Here you can see Erik Klose from Aller Aqua together with Ildiko Antal, who is the director of Confucius Classroom.
+Hans Erik or one of his employees from Aller Aqua participates in IBA’s Confucius Institute arrangements as often as possible.
+Here you can see Erik Klose from Aller Aqua together with Ildiko Antal, who is the director of Confucius Institute.

 Hans Erik Bylling speaks German and English and uses interpreters for the rest when he travels the world.
 With 60 countries as export markets, he has given up learning the different languages and concentrates on learning the respective cultures instead.